NickFadz/azure-docs/articles/active-directory-b2c/active-directory-b2c-reference-trustframeworks-defined-ief-custom.md

 # Define Trust Frameworks with Azure AD B2C Identity Experience Framework

-Azure Active Directory B2C (Azure AD B2C) custom policies that use the Identity Experience Framework provide your organization with a centralized service.
+Azure Active Directory B2C (Azure AD B2C) custom policies use the Identity Experience Framework provide your organization with a centralized service.
 This service reduces the complexity of identity federation in a large community of interest.
 The complexity is reduced to a single trust relationship and a single metadata exchange.

 Azure AD B2C custom policies that use the Identity Experience Framework to enable you to answer the following questions: